y2j964/theShallot/README.md

 To get started, clone this repo  and run `npm install`.

 ### Gulp Scripts
-Here are the gulp scripts:
+Here are all the gulp scripts:

 #### `gulp`
 Sets up a watch with browser-sync and outputs compiled css (from Sass), autoprefixed css, babel-ed js, and minified code to the dist folder.